May 13, 1983

 "You didn't," Marty said, following Emmett up the front steps, waiting while he wrangled the key in the lock.
 "You told me, and I quote, that I could call you whatever the hell I want."

 "Incredible," Emmett murmured, ushering Marty and Copernicus inside.
 "I must be pretty damn confident if I'm willing to let some—" He stopped, reconsidering his words.
-Some teenager? he thought, watching Marty kick out of his shoes with easy, understated grace.
+Some teenager? he thought, watching Marty kick out of his shoes with fluid, understated grace.
 The kid was easy on the eyes in a fashion to which Emmett wasn't at all accustomed, and it startled him.
 "If I'm willing to let somebody just call me the first thing they think suits.
 Why Doc?"

 "Because Emmett didn't feel respectful enough," Marty said, "and Doc stuck."